Summit County Housing Department

 Current Affordable Workforce Housing Projects

-The Town of Breckenridge and Summit County are excited to announce the upcoming summer 2017 completion of Huron Landing, a new workforce housing project.
+The Town of Breckenridge and Summit County are excited to announce the upcoming summer 2017 completion of Huron Landing, a new workforce housing FOR RENT project.
 Huron Landing is located near the intersection of Highway 9 and Huron Road, adjacent to the Lower Flume Trailhead.
 This locally designed project includes 12 two-bedroom/two-bathroom units and 14 two-bedroom/one-bathroom units.
-Amenities include private entrances, storage, decks, surface parking and walkability to Summit Stage stops and the Breckenridge Recreation Center.
+Amenities include private entrances, washer-dryers in units, storage, decks, surface parking and walkability to Summit Stage stops and the Breckenridge Recreation Center.

 Lake Hill Neighborhood Master PlanSummit County began the master planning process for the 45-acre Lake Hill property in March 2016.
 More than 300 community members have participated in the process through interviews, focus groups, three community open houses and site field trips.

 The project team has also conducted extensive site analysis, studying the site’s topography, development constraints and infrastructure options.
 The project is now in the final master planning phase, and Summit County has begun to draft the final master plan documents.
-We are aiming to complete the master plan for the site by November 2016 and to subsequently begin the entitlement process (rezoning and subdividing the property, as necessary).
-Pending financing, construction of site infrastructure could begin in 2017, with construction of housing units starting in 2018.
+We are aiming to complete the master plan for the site in mid-2017 and to subsequently begin the entitlement process (rezoning and subdividing the property, as necessary).

 The Lake Hill neighborhood master plan is being developed with consideration for the full range of housing needs identified in the recently completed 2016 Summit County Workforce Housing Demand Update.
 The draft master plan integrates a variety of housing types to provide a diverse mix of rental apartments, for-sale single-family/duplex homes, and townhomes that can be both for sale and for rent.